guykozlovskij/project-3-server/README.md

 <a name="middleware"></a>

 #### Middleware
-While Ali worked on the secure route, I implemented a custom error handler to help with identify different types of errors the backend might encounter when requests are being made.
+While Ali worked on the secure route, I implemented a custom error handler to help  identify different types of errors the backend might encounter when requests are being made.

 ```js
 function errorHandler(err, req, res, next) {